Diocese of Santa Clara

-The Diocese of Santa Clara is a diocese of the Latin Church of the Roman Catholic Church in Cuba.
+The Diocese of Santa Clara is a diocese of the Latin Church of the Catholic Church in Cuba.
 The diocese is a suffragan of the Archdiocese of Camagüey.
 Originally erected as part of the Diocese of Cienfuegos in 1903, the parent diocese was renamed to the Diocese of Cienfuegos-Santa Clara in 1971.
 Finally in 1995 the parent diocese was split to form the Diocese of Cienfuegos and the Diocese of Santa Clara.